Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Consequences and Conjectures

-Classifying these newforms would lead to a better understanding of the new part of the discrete spectrum of the Laplacian on $\Gamma_1(q) \backslash \H$, which of course contains the new part of the discrete spectrum of the Laplacian on $\Gamma_0(q) \backslash \H$.
+on $\Gamma_1(q) \backslash \Hb$, which of course contains the new part of the cuspidal spectrum of the weight $\kappa$ Laplacian on $\Gamma_0(q) \backslash \Hb$.
 The chief difference in this setting is that spectral multiplicity occurs already for squarefree values of $q$, as was first observed by Booker and Str\"{o}mbergsson \cite[Section 3.4]{Booker}.
-Indeed, if $q$ is odd and squarefree, and $\MM^{\new}\left(q,\e\right)$ denotes the space of Maa\ss{} newforms of weight zero, level $q$, and character $\e$ for some Dirichlet character $\e$ modulo $q$ satisfying $\e^2 \neq \e_{0(q)}$, then
+Indeed, if $q \notin \{1,2,3,5,6,10\}$ is squarefree, then there exists an even Dirichlet character $\chi$ modulo $q$ satisfying $\chi \neq \overline{\chi}$, and we have that